"...whether it's a great feeling or a sad lonesome feeling, we all want another being to share it, know it, and expierience what we feel with us" -TP

 "it can be difficult to feel successful when from Texas- you will have weekend shows booked 6 hours apart and still be in the same state!....Going to a completely different scene and getting a good response with no one I know in the crowd reminded me why I love to play and gave me the much needed reassurance I can hold an audience solo."

 The time off has seemed to have given Travis a vital perspective on the moments and circumstances that have helped define him.
 It has helped strengthen his intimate relationship with only his voice and his guitar- helping find his true sound- one he is confident in.
 Through a 1977 Alvarez, various harmonicas, and a voice full of grit, Travis is bringing old sound to new times.
 With self-reflection came humbling and with newfound love came hope and the strength to not let go.
-His upcoming solo album is a collection of songs reflecting just that.
-One song in particular he is most eager to release is an introspective song on love and how he describes it,
+His newly released solo EP "Bent Leaf Sessions", is a collection of songs reflecting just that.
+One song in particular he was most eager to release is an introspective song on love and how he describes it,

 “a love that lasts a lifetime.
 Love at the highest level, not a childhood love most mistake for it….it’s a special song because it’s one of the few that is through and through 100% about myself."